Diagnosing Sleep Apnea

 • Has anyone in your family been diagnosed with sleep apnea?

-During the exam, the doctor may also take into consideration whether your weight, neck circumference, or blood pressure put you at higher risk of sleep apnea.
+During the exam, the doctor may also take into consideration whether your weight, neck circumference, or blood pressure, or other medical conditions put you at higher risk of sleep apnea.
 Some doctors may request that you fill out a questionnaire about your sleep habits.

 If the doctor suspects sleep apnea based on your exam and symptoms, they will likely recommend that you have a sleep study.